Which country is cheaper, the Netherlands or Belgium?

 The Netherlands is generally not the best destination for road trips, but it has a few options.
 Getting around by car is not difficult since the distances to drive are fairly short.
 On a road trip you can see the many small towns of the countryside, the agricultural regions, historic windmills, old castles and forts, and more.
 Also, a trip up and down the coastline is quite easy and very scenic, too.

-The Netherlands is a very kid-friendly country.
+The Netherlands is known to be a very family-friendly place to visit.
 Plenty of family-friendly activities can be found in the cities and countryside, such as amusement parks, the beach, historical attractions, biking, boating, and more.
 Numerous amusement parks are located throughout the country.
 Also, most of the cities have family-friendly museums such as the NEMO Science Museum or the Maritime Museum in Amsterdam, the Natural Science Museum in Leiden, the Railway Museum in Utrecht, or the Open Air Museum in Arnhem.
 Several zoos are also found throughout the country.
 And of course, don't forget about LegoLand and the Sea Life center in Scheveningen.

-Most people don't think of The Netherlands as a couple's destination.
+The Netherlands is not always the best place to visit for a couple.
 Amsterdam is the most popular city to visit, and contains plenty of historic and charming hotels and B&B's which couples find to be very romantic.
 Elsewhere in the country, similar accommodations can be found that make for a terrific couple's getaway as you can enjoy romantic restaurants, outdoor cafes, scenic boat rides, and cultural activities.

-The Netherlands is a great country to visit for backpackers.
+Many backpackers visit The Netherlands.
 With a large number of somewhat affordable hostels, cheap transportation, affordable food options, and low cost attractions, most major cities in the Netherlands are popular with backpackers and budget traveler.
 Keep in mind that travel costs here are fairly high, though.
 So, while hostels are less expensive than hotels, they are still not cheap.
 But with plenty of options and a party atmosphere, Amsterdam especially is very popular with the backpacker and budget-travel crowd.

 Amsterdam: With it's party-hard personality and countless low price hostels, this city attracts its share of backpackers.
 Do note that many of the hostels aren't focused on quality, so make sure you understand what you're paying for.
 It may be worth booking a slightly more expensive room in a hotel.

-For students, both Belgium and The Netherlands are fairly comparable places to visit.
+For students, both Belgium and The Netherlands are great places to visit.

 It's common for students to visit Belgium.
 With major universities attracting students from all over the world, along with an active nightlife and bar scene, as well as affordable travel options, this country is a pretty good place for students.
 You'll find hostels, affordable food, fun cafes, and cheap activities in Brussels, Antwerp, Ghent, and other cities.
 The largest university areas are found in Brussels, Leuven, Liege, Ghent, and Antwerp, so you might want to focus on these areas if you're visiting or are interested in studying abroad.